Thursday, 14 November 2024

 The DEPUTY SPEAKER: Member for Yan Yean!

-Matthew GUY: So Deputy Speaker, it is entirely relevant to talk about the number of taxes introduced by this government on property, being 29, when the bill is, for the member’s own interest, a property tax bill.
+Matthew GUY: Deputy Speaker, it is entirely relevant to talk about the number of taxes introduced by this government on property, being 29, when the bill is, for the member’s own interest, a property tax bill.

-The DEPUTY SPEAKER: The member for Bulleen was on the bill, then he strayed a little bit from the bill.
+The DEPUTY SPEAKER: The member for Bulleen was on the bill, and then he strayed a little bit from the bill.
 I ask him to come back to the bill.

 Matthew GUY: As I said, there are 29 new taxes on property introduced by this government.
 This bill relates directly back to the Land Tax Act 2005, the Valuation of Land Act 1960, the Commercial and Industrial Property Tax Reform Act 2024 and the First Home Owner Grant and Home Buyer Schemes Act 2000.
 Here we have four examples in this bill relating to property taxes where this government has introduced 29 new ones in the last decade that it has been in office.

 Let us go through some of those.
 We have the fire services property levy, which has been introduced, similar to the Land Tax Act referenced in this bill; we have the foreign stamp duty, which has been introduced three times, which relates to the Land Tax Act, which is referenced in this bill; and of course we have a tax on Uber and taxi fares.
-But more to the point, as I said before, the whole premise of this bill, as the member for Gippsland South said, was that the government had said in this chamber multiple times that there were no taxes on health – and we have got the health taxes being introduced as one of those 29.
-They said that there were absolutely no new taxes, that there was nothing going on in the health sector.
+But more to the point, as I said before, the whole premise of this bill, as the member for Gippsland South said, was that the government had said in this chamber multiple times – and we have got the health taxes being introduced as one of those 29 – that there were absolutely no new taxes, that there was nothing going on in the health sector.
 The opposition asked and asked and asked.
 How many times did we come in here?
 The member for South-West Coast, who is in the chamber, asked and asked and asked.
 And yet what we find from this bill that is being presented to the Parliament today is a clarification of an issue that apparently did not exist.
 We heard it from the Treasurer, the Minister for Health twice and the Premier.
 We know about the Premier.
 We have talked about the Premier, haven’t we, member for Brighton?

-James NEWBURY: The runner-up Premier.
+James Newbury: The runner-up Premier.

 Matthew GUY: That is right.
 We know the Treasurer said: